International News Service v. Associated Press: Other copying cases

 In Flint v.
 Oleet Jewelry Mfg.
 Co., the defendant copied the plaintiff's unpatented, uncopyrighted "Mustard Seed Remembrancer" locket, containing a mustard seed to remind users of the power of "so much faith as a grain of mustard" to move mountains (Matt.
 17:20).
-The court found misappropriation under the INS doctrine, holding that secondary meaning was no longer an essential element of unfair competition law in New York.
+The court found misappropriation under the INS doctrine and held that secondary meaning was no longer an essential element of unfair competition law in New York.

 In Metropolitan Opera Ass'n v.
 Wagner-Nichols Recorder Corp., the trial court described New York misappropriation law as standing for the "broader principle that property rights of commercial value are to be and will be protected from any form of commercial immorality"; that misappropriation law developed "to deal with business malpractices offensive to the ethics of [] society"; and that the doctrine is "broad and flexible."
-In that case, the defendant engaged in a "business malpractice offensive to the ethics of society": it copied and recorded the Met's opera broadcasts, which interfered with the Met's exclusive recording contract with Columbia Records.
+In that case, the defendant engaged in a "business malpractice offensive to the ethics of society" since it copied and recorded the Met's opera broadcasts, which interfered with the Met's exclusive recording contract with Columbia Records.
 (At the time, the Copyright Act did not yet extend to sound recordings.)
-This was not a "hot news" case but rather an improper copying case.
+That was not a "hot news" case but rather an improper copying case.
 It shows the expansion of the INS doctrine beyond "hot news" to a more general misappropriation doctrine.

-But the Second Circuit subsequently held that New York law, so interpreted, was preempted by the 1976 Copyright Act.
+However, the Second Circuit subsequently held that New York law, so interpreted, was pre-empted by the 1976 Copyright Act.
 After quoting the foregoing language from Metropolitan Opera, the Second Circuit said:

 However, we believe that Metropolitan Opera's broad misappropriation doctrine based on amorphous concepts such as "commercial immorality" or society's "ethics" is preempted.
 Such concepts are virtually synonymous for wrongful copying and are in no meaningful fashion distinguishable from infringement of a copyright.
 The broad misappropriation doctrine relied upon by the district court is, therefore, the equivalent of exclusive rights in copyright law.

 At the same time, other Second Circuit case law, beginning shortly after the INS decision, has greatly limited the application of INS to general product copying.
-In these cases, typically, the doctrine requiring "secondary meaning" is invoked to bar plaintiff's recovery.
+In those cases, typically, the doctrine requiring "secondary meaning" is invoked to bar plaintiff's recovery.